-HSUSA may use your personally identifiable information (email address, telephone number, etc.) to fulfill requested services and/or follow up with you as is deemed necessary.
+Opt-Out of Communications HSUSA may use your personally identifiable information (email address, telephone number, etc.) to fulfill requested services and/or follow up with you as is deemed necessary.
 The information we collect is shared only as necessary with recruiters or administrators who assist in providing support for our internal operations.
 We also may use this information to notify you of future opportunities and additional services.
-If you do not want any such updates, either by email or text, simply opt out of those communications by sending an email to that effect to our privacy-related email address, firstname.lastname@example.org or, via U.S. mail, c/o Privacy Officer, High School in the USA, 2451 Atrium Way, Nashville, TN 37214, indicating “Privacy Opt Out” in the subject line.
-Please allow up to 21 days for the opt out to take effect.
+If you do not want any such updates, either by email or text, simply opt-out of those communications by sending an email to that effect to our privacy-related email address, email@example.com or, via U.S. mail, c/o Privacy Officer, High School in the USA, 2451 Atrium Way, Nashville, TN 37214, indicating “Privacy Opt-Out” in the subject line.
+Please allow up to 21 days for the opt-out to take effect.

 Individual Rights in EEA or SWITZERLAND